Coreoz/Plume/README.md

     - In the constructor, it populates the config object from Simple Mail Java using [Config](https://github.com/typesafehub/config)
     - The `MailerProvider` class implements the `javax.inject.Provider` interface to expose the Simple Mail Java `Mailer` object.

-In this way, it is possible to replace many of the components suggested by Plume.
-For example:
+In this way, it is easy to replace most of the components suggested by Plume.
+The only "strong" requirement is to provide `javax.inject` objects.
-- Jersey can be replaced with [Play server](https://www.playframework.com/documentation/3.0.x/JavaEmbeddingPlay) or [Spark Java](https://github.com/perwendel/spark)
-- Querydsl can be replaced with [jOOQ](https://github.com/jOOQ/jOOQ)
-- Simple Mail Java can be replaced with plan [JavaMail](https://javaee.github.io/javamail/).

 Plume is maintained by [Coreoz](http://coreoz.com/) and licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).